Philipsburg Proclamation

-The Philipsburg Proclamation was issued by British Army General Sir Henry Clinton on 30 June 1779 to encourage slaves to run away and enlist in the Royal Forces.
+The Philipsburg Proclamation was issued by British Army General Sir Henry Clinton on 30 June 1779 to encourage patriot-owned slaves to run away and enlist in the Royal Forces.
 The proclamation, now a historical document, followed after Dunmore's Proclamation in 1775 and the establishment of the Royal Ethiopian Regiment in Virginia.

 Text

 General Clinton issued the following proclamation:

 Whereas the enemy have adopted a practice of enrolling NEGROES among their Troops, I do hereby give notice That all NEGROES taken in arms, or upon any military Duty, shall be purchased for the public service at a stated Price; the money to be paid to the Captors.

 But I do most strictly forbid any Person to sell or claim Right over any NEGROE, the property of a Rebel, who may take Refuge with any part of this Army: And I do promise to every NEGROE who shall desert the Rebel Standard, full security to follow within these Lines, any Occupation which he shall think proper.

 Given under my Hand, at Head Quarters, PHILIPSBURGH the 30th day of June, 1779.